 - You’ve hired several key high-level team members

-Constant investment and reinvestment is the name of the game when in the growth stage.
-To continue building your business, you need to be willing to dip into cash reserves to spur future growth and tap into new revenue streams or secure external investment.
+Constant investment and reinvestment is the name of the game in the growth stage.
+To continue to scale your business, be willing to dip into cash reserves to spur future growth, tap into new revenue streams or secure external investment.

-This is a good time to decide whether you should rely on debt or equity financing to fund your operations in the years ahead, as both encompass a range of benefits and drawbacks.
+This is a good time to decide whether you should rely on debt or equity financing to fund your operations in the years ahead.

-To successfully make it through the growth phase, you need to hunker down and formalize all of your workflows and operating systems.
-As your team expands and you make critical hires, one of the keys to business growth is to have standard processes that all team members can easily follow.
+Additionally, as your team expands and you make critical hires, one of the keys to business growth is to have standard processes that all team members can easily follow.
 Develop these accordingly and delineate what they are in a spreadsheet or text document that can be shared with team members via a cloud network.

 The third phase of a company’s development stages is maturity, one of the most important company growth stages.
-This can be marked by stagnation, predictable revenues, the acquisition of other business entities and multiple product line spinouts.
+This can be marked by stagnation, predictable revenues, the acquisition of other business entities and multiple product line spinoffs.

-Mature businesses also are prime for investors to buy because they are consistent performers that can reliably generate revenue in the future.
+Mature businesses are also prime for investors to buy because they are consistent performers that can reliably generate revenues into the future.

 For this reason, if you’re successful enough to grow a business to the maturity phase, you’ll need to consider whether it’s in your best interest to turn to an external investor or continue expanding the company.

-The standard 4 stages of the business life cycle include a decline or renewal phase, in which the company can branch out into gradual decline or renew itself to adapt with the changing times.
+The standard 4 stages of a business life cycle include a renewal or decline phase, in which the company can renew itself to adapt with the changing times or decline.

-As with evolution, in which successful species develop better behavioral adaptations in the face of adversity, businesses have to stave off competition by constantly improving their product lines, service models and functions over time.
+Much like how successful evolutionary species develop better adaptations in the face of adversity, businesses have to stave off competition by constantly improving functions over time.

-Think of some of the most famed U.S. companies that folded: Blockbuster, Woolworth’s and Kodak.
-Each of these companies failed to make critical changes necessary for survival.
-Let each of these once-great businesses serve as a reminder that no business is too big to fail — constant growth and renewal are needed to fend off decline.
+Think of some of the most famed American companies that folded: Blockbuster, Woolworth’s and Kodak.
+Each of these companies failed to make the critical changes necessary for survival that their competitors did.
+These once-great businesses serve as a reminder that no business is too big to fail — constant growth and renewal are needed to fend off decline.

 Positioning Your Business for Success

-No matter where your company finds itself in its life cycle, set your sights on strategies to ensure long-term business growth.
+No matter where your company finds itself in its life cycle, you must always set your sights on strategies to ensure long-term business growth.
 The moment a business becomes too comfortable, it stops searching for new ways to create value.
 Over time, this can spell disaster.

-The key to prolonged success is to maintain the growth mindset entrepreneurs often have in the early stages of their businesses’ life cycle.
-This way, innovation, positivity and experimentation can help you adapt to and capitalize on changing conditions so you can move toward a state of business maturity.
+The key to prolonged entrepreneurial success is to maintain the growth phase business mindset characteristic of entrepreneurs in the early stages of their life cycle.
+This way, innovation, positivity and experimentation can help you embrace challenges as they arise and move forward toward a permanent state of business maturity.